stealth/grab/README.md

 *grab* that should compile and run on most POSIX systems. `greppin` comes with its own optimized and parallelized version of `nftw()` and `readdir()`, which again doubles speed on the top of speedup that the `master` branch already provides.
-However, the `greppin` branch only runs on Linux.
-The `greppin` branch also comes with support for Intel's [hyperscan](https://www.hyperscan.io) libraries that try to exploit CPU's SIMD instructions if possible (AVX2, AVX512 etc.) when compiling the regex pattern into JIT code.
+The `greppin` branch runs on Linux, BSD and OSX. `greppin` also comes with support for Intel's [hyperscan](https://www.hyperscan.io) libraries that try to exploit CPU's SIMD instructions if possible (AVX2, AVX512 etc.) when compiling the regex pattern into JIT code.

-So, while non-Linux builds are possible, it requires some fiddling with the `Makefile` and the results are far behind whats possible from performance side.
-When you are on Linux, you will most likely want to build the `greppin` branch:
+You will most likely want to build the `greppin` branch:

 ```
 $ git checkout greppin